 How long can the virus survive on a doorknob?
 We don’t really know, Dr. Dunsmoor-Su tells us.
 Most viruses don’t survive long outside a body – maybe just an hour or two.
 But we don’t know yet for this particular virus.
 So best practices are to wash or sanitize your hands often and don’t touch your face.

 Who is most vulnerable?

 Are some folks more prone?
 Not really.
 Anyone can catch it, but some just get sicker, says Dr. Dunsmoor-Su.
 Pregnant women are considered medically fragile because their immune system is suppressed.
 Children are always medically fragile because their immune systems aren’t as robust – they haven’t been exposed to as many contagions, so they haven’t built up an immune “bank.”
-Anyone on chemotherapy or biologic immunosuppressant drugs for, say, colitis or arthritis, can be at greater risk, as can the elderly.
+Anyone on chemotherapy or biologic immunosuppressant drugs for, say, colitis or arthritis/joint pains, can be at greater risk, as can the elderly.